scaraux/Hashtags/README.md

 let tag = HashTag(word: "another", isRemovable: true)
 ```

-The boolean `isRemovable` defines if the hashtag can be removed from the list, by displaying a button next to it.
+The boolean `isRemovable` defines if the hashtag can be removed from the list, by displaying a  ❌button next to it.

 ####  2) Create the view